Logo Voyage

 Avalanches

 In the Cascade Mountains (which divide the state into halves) there can be significant snow accumulations during the late fall and winter months.
 This poses a danger for avalanches whenever these areas experience warm up periods, regardless of how brief they may be.
 Mountain passes are sometimes closed for avalanche control and may effect travel plans, especially along I-90 from Yakima to Seattle.
-Check the Washington State Department of Transportation website for information regarding Avalanche control.
+Check the Washington State Department of Transportation (WSDOT) website for information regarding Avalanche control.

 If going into the mountains during winter and early spring months, refer to the Northwest Avalanche Center for current avalanche information.